al1brn/geonodes/generation/docgen/doc/index.md

 ## Source code example

-substitution texthe example given below is the source code used to generate this documentation:
+The example given below is the source code used to generate this documentation:

 ``` python
 def gen_docgen():